vishnuuuuuuuuuuuuuuuu/SAF-Chatbot/Results-Irene/README.md

 - .json files, which contain the actual generated answers from each model for every question;
 - .png files, which show the evaluation scores and total runtime for each run

-For the evaluation presented in the thesis, each score and the total runtime of each model have been averaged in order to get a more accurate analysis.
+For the evaluation presented in the thesis, each score and the total runtime of each model have been averaged in order to get a more accurate final analysis.
+These averaged results are presented in Table 1 of the Thesis Report.